 All of which brings us, finally, to the role and value of insurance-based provision around eyecare and eye health.
 A health cash plan allows you to claim back some of the costs of a number of routine health expenses, from dental check-ups and eye tests to physiotherapy sessions, for a regular, monthly premium.

 As we've already highlighted, for employees and if you're using a screen for work your employer already has duty of care and a range of legal responsibilities.
 However, providing eyecare as a health benefit, perhaps as part of a Cash Plan (which may cover other areas such as dental health or physiotherapy) or simply within a wider suite of health or employee benefits or health insurance, can take a lot of the hesitancy or fear factor out of getting your eyes regularly checked out.
-Support can be offered in a variety of ways.

 The key message through all of this, however, is don't turn a blind eye to your eye health, especially in our increasingly digitalised, screen-heavy world.